Podcast Preparation Material

 Thank you very much for agreeing to have a discussion with me.
 I’m excited to feature you!

 I will call you via Skype at the scheduled time.
-This will be an audio-only interview.
+We will be recording video as well, so please make sure your location is okay for video.

 At the end of the interview, let’s take a few minutes to explore what I can do to help you, and how we might work together.